 Browse certified explosion-proof products for your industry: Explosion-Proof Camera Systems | Explosion-Proof LED Lighting

-Related technical resources: Class 1 Division 1 vs Division 2 | ATEX/IECEx/UL Certification Guide | CCTV System Design Guide | Equipment Selection Checklist
+Related technical resources: Class 1 Division 1 vs Division 2 | ATEX/IECEx/ATEX/IECEx Certification Guide | CCTV System Design Guide | Equipment Selection Checklist

 Key Takeaways: Explosion-proof Equipment Utility Infrastructure

 Explosion-proof Equipment Utility Infrastructure is essential equipment in hazardous classified environments where flammable gases, vapors, or dust may be present.
-Facilities relying on Explosion-proof Equipment Utility Infrastructure benefit from enhanced safety and regulatory compliance with ATEX, IECEx, and UL certifications.
+Facilities relying on Explosion-proof Equipment Utility Infrastructure benefit from enhanced safety and regulatory compliance with ATEX, IECEx, and ATEX/IECEx Certifications.
 When specifying Explosion-proof Equipment Utility Infrastructure for your site, match the certification to your area classification — Zone 0/1/2 or Class I Division 1/2.
 Explosion-proof Equipment Utility Infrastructure from Veilux is available in fixed and PTZ configurations to suit perimeter, process, and critical-area coverage needs.
 Properly maintained Explosion-proof Equipment Utility Infrastructure extends system life and upholds certification validity per NFPA 70E inspection requirements.